art-aliu/Project_2/README.md

 ![image](https://user-images.githubusercontent.com/101266740/167589499-15869ae1-c21c-4934-9748-8f5929529051.png)

 The two images above show the front end which shows the idea of my app.
 It shows two pages, the second one is after refreshing.
 And the rating is giving a score which is combining what a scout(in this case the scout is me) is rating those skills in terms of importance on a player.
-I then used an f string to as a way to explain the scouts review.
+I then used an f string as a way to explain the scouts review.

 ## Testing

-I utlised my testing for each of the 4 services as seen below, getting 100% coverage on all tests.
+I utilised my testing for each of the 4 services as seen below, getting 100% coverage on all tests.

 ![image](https://user-images.githubusercontent.com/101266740/167639537-ff9046e2-b9c6-4913-b221-eac7423a540b.png)